nrfconnect/sdk-nrf/doc/nrf/device_guides/working_with_nrf/nrf70/developing/constrained.rst

    :local:
    :depth: 2

-This guide provides recommendations and guidelines for using the nRF7002 as a companion chip on resource-constrained hosts such as the nRF5340 SoC.
+This guide provides recommendations and guidelines for using the nRF70 Series device as a companion chip on resource-constrained hosts such as the nRF5340 SoC.

 Networking stack combinations
 *****************************